-The accounting policies set out below have been applied consistently by the Group and consistent with those used in the previous year except for the changes related to the adoption of IFRS 16 Leases.
+The accounting policies set out below have been applied consistently by the Group and consistent with those used in the previous year.

 a) Property, plant and equipment

 (i) Recognition and measurement

 Items of property, plant and equipment are stated at cost less accumulated depreciation and impairment losses, if any.
 The cost of the assets includes the cost of bringing the asset to its present location and condition and the consideration paid for acquiring the assets.